 Some of the community members were very affluent; there were many merchants among them.
 They had servants, and some of the servants were African or of African descent.
 Now, I am trying to dig primary sources that could show explicit traces of the status of these servants.
 The Portuguese Nation seems to avoid using the word for slave in their notarial records and other archives after the second decade of the seventeenth century, possibly because of “the Dutch and Amsterdam authorities’ wish that slavery and slaves would be absent from Dutch soil, possibly to avoid controversy about the ambivalent status of slaves.”
 (Hondius 2011, p.
 380)

-In the Dutch Republic, slavery was note explicitly legal, but not explicitly illegal, either.
+In the Dutch Republic, slavery was not explicitly legal, but not explicitly illegal, either.
 It seems law about this was quite messy, there didn’t seem to exist any unified, straight forward body of legislation that stated that nobody was a slave.
+Local legislation did most of the heavy lifting.
 Dienke Hondius has a compelling article showing the legal and social practices that shaped the legal status of slavery in the Netherlands, including racializing legal processes that slowly contributed to congealing different privileges according to skin color.
 In that article, she explains that people of color in the Dutch Republic “were named and described by their skin colour as swarten and swartinnen, negros and negerinnen, and their legal status was often uncertain.” (p.
-380
+380)

 Could it be that the Portuguese Nation was blending in with the local practices when they started to avoid mentioning “escravos,” adapting their language to something more acceptable when describing their servants?